 Newport, OR.
 We completed our first 3-day passage, making a first stop in Newport, Oregon to wait for some bad weather to pass in the Cape Mendocino area.
-When the wind picks up here, the weather along the coast can get very bad.
-Luckily, there were many spots that we could tuck into to wait it out.
+The weather along the coast can get very bad when the wind picks up, luckily, there are many spots that we can tuck into to wait it out.
 Newport has a really good brewery (Rogue's) near the marina, and it is an easy walk across the Yaquina bridge to the main town.
-We met our good friends Morgan and Douglas from SY Tumbleweed while in port, we learned that they too had plans to sail to Japan—let's just say that we became fast friends.
+We met our good friends Morgan and Douglas from SY Tumbleweed here, we learned that they too had plans to sail to Japan—let's just say that we became fast friends.

-Fort Bragg, CA. We parted ways with both Tumbleweed and Essencia, but met again many more times in other ports.
-After leaving Newport, we suffered many calms and had to stop at Fort Bragg to refuel.
-On our way into the harbor, we saw many whales.
-The sea was so calm that we could see and hear them well.
-Our autopilot too was giving us problems, and we thought we could try and fix it while in port.
-Fort Bragg was a really fun fishing town, but the narrow, winding river leading to it was scary to motor through.
+Fort Bragg, CA. We parted ways with both Tumbleweed and Essencia, but met again many more times after that. pino suffered many calms, and had to stop at Fort Bragg to refuel.
+On our way into the harbor we saw many whales, the seas were flat and calm and we could hear and see everything.
+Fort Bragg is nice fishing town, but the narrow, winding river leading to it was scary to motor through.
 We picked apples from a local orchard, and played badminton while waiting for the wind to return.
-The marina did not have a gas station, but locals drove us to one to fill our bins (so nice of them).
-The belt for out autopilot was damaged, but we couldn't find the part here and decided to wait till we arrived in San Francisco.
-On the sail there, the gennaker that came with our boat tore in half.
-We kept it up in too much wind, and it did not like that...
+The marina did not have a gas station, but locals drove us to one to fill our jerry cans (so nice of them).
+The belt for out autopilot was damaged, we would have to wait till we arrived in San Francisco to replace it.
+On the sail south, our gennaker tore in half.
+We kept the poor thing up in too much wind.

-San Francisco, CA. We anchored in Drake's Bay to wait for slack tide at the Golden Gate Bridge.
+San Francisco, CA. We anchored in Drake's Bay to wait for slack tide at mouth of San Francisco Bay.
 We'd read of horror stories of boats being overwhelmed by waves, so we thought it wise to wait.
-We used the iron wind to pass under the iconinc red bridge, to find a very busy harbor filled with expensive racing boats, and kite surfers.
-We anchored in multiple places while there, like in the Aquatic Park and Treasure Island.
-Getting to town was easy from both of these anchorages.
-But both are very public, and we had to lock our dinghy when ashore.
+We used the iron wind to pass under the Golden Gate Bridge, dodging kite surfers and other sailboats.
+We anchored in multiple places while in town, like in the Aquatic Park and near Treasure Island.
+Getting to town was easy from both of these anchorages, but both were very public.
+We had to lock iggy when ashore.
 Because we did not have an outboard, I think that doing this was not problematic.
-No one was interested in iggy enough to take it.
+No one was interested in Iggy enough to take it.

 We woke up one morning, while anchored in the Aquatic Park, to a large crowd of spectators ashore.
-Then, we noted people swimming in the water.
+We saw people swimming in the water.
 It was the day of a swimming race to Alcatraz.
 People swam around Pino to get to their target, while we watched, intrigued and impressed.

-We spent our days walking around town, working from cafes, and meeting up with friends.
-It was easy to find boat parts here, we found a used outboard motor and replaced our torn gennaker when moored in Alameda.
+We spent our days walking around town, working from cafes and meeting up with friends.
+It was easy to find boat parts here.
+We found a used outboard motor and replaced our torn gennaker while moored in Alameda.
 Our last moorage was Berkeley Marina, joining our friends Essencia and Tumbleweed.
-We explored the area by bicycle, as usual, and made some repairs for our sail south.
+We explored the area by bicycle and started on some repairs for our sail south.
 We found that cycling in many American cities was challenging, due to traffic.

-While in San Francisco, we serviced the water pump but coming out of the marina, we started to have engine issues.
+We serviced our engine's water pump, but coming out of the marina we started to have engine issues.
 Our engine was overheating.
 Luckily, there was good wind to carry us out into the ocean.
-We stopped at San Simeon Bay, because the wind died yet again.
+We stopped at San Simeon Bay, because the wind died yet again and that we couldn't motor.
 The next day we sailed off anchor for the first time, to spare our engine of this task.

 San Luis Obispo.
 Our engine issues forced us to stop at San Luis Obispo.
 Some mechanics onshore helped us diagnose our problem from afar, and we made the repair ourselves.
-As it turned out, the engine was overheating because the raw water pipes were full of salt, the thermostat too was seized.
+The engine was overheating because the raw water pipes were full of salt, and the thermostat too was seized.
 We cleared the pipes and removed the thermostat, with plans to replace it once we arrived in Los Angeles.
 Our engine did not give us more trouble after that.
 The sail to Los Angeles though was eventful...

 Los Angeles.
-We had good wind most of the way, but when in transit south of Malibu we heard a Mayday call on the radio.
-We followed the events for a while, and were reassured when the coastguard found the boat.
-We saw them motor toward us, thinking we were the boat in distress, but we waved them off.
+We had good wind most of the way, but when in transit south of Malibu we heard a Mayday call on the radio between a vessel in distress and the US Coastguard.
+We followed the events, but were surprised when the coastguard moved toward us, thinking we were the boat in need of saving.
+We waved them off.
 They disappeared in the dark and that was that!
 We spent a few days in the biggest marina we'd ever seen: Marina Del Rey.
 We saw boats with helicopters as dinghies, a show of extreme opulence.
-While at this marina, we met the sailor who had issued the MayDay.
-His boat had suffered a bad storm further north.
+While at this marina, we met the sailor who had issued the MayDay call.
+His boat had encountered a bad storm further north.
 It wrecked his boat.
 He was adrift in the water and contacted authorities.
 They found him, but the coastguard damaged his boat trying to rescue him.
-Then, when he was successfully towed to shore, his wife left him.
-He was trying to light a cigarette with a battery when we met him, cursing the coastguard and saying he had plans to sue them.
+Then when the rescuers towed his ship to shore, his wife left him.
+He was trying to light a cigarette with a battery when we met him, cursing the Coastguard and saying he had plans to sue them.
 We offered him a lighter.

 We went to a game conference while here, but did not attend the event because we had no tickets.
 We hung around anyway, staying with friends between events.
 We traveled around by bike still, and found a really great trail that could get us almost anywhere, safely.
-It is true that this city has many highways, and that it is a car city, but we still found ways to get around.
+Los Angeles is a city for automobiles, but we still found ways to get around.

 San Diego.
 Our last stop in the US was San Diego.
 As we sailed in, we saw a destroyer doing some drills outside of the harbor, going in circle and asking boats to stay away.
-Then, as we approached the entrance channel, we worked our way through a mine field of crab pots... only to get caught in some seaweed further in.
+As we approached the entrance channel, we worked our way through a mine field of crab pots... only to get caught in some seaweed further in.
 The boat slowed to a crawl.
 We started to motor backwards and managed to get out of that trap.
-Prior to trying to motor back, we waved down a small fishing boat to ask for help.
-They didn't want to help, saying that if they did and suffered damage that their insurance wouldn't cover it.
+Prior to attempting to motor back, we waved down a small fishing boat to ask for help.
+They refused, saying that if they did and suffered damage that their insurance wouldn't cover it.
 We understood this, as the threat of having to pay large sums of cash is very scary and very real... but thought it sad that people would, or could not risk helping others because of it.
+Being a good samaritan is too expensive in modern times.
 We anchored in Glorietta Bay, and spent 2 weeks there, waiting for good weather to sail to Ensenada in mexico.

 We were anchored right near the San Diego aquatic military base, and could hear announcements and sirens every morning.
 One night, we saw soldiers doing drills in the water, diving with lights with small boats following them.
 The American military is no joke.
 Many large battle ships lined the shore.

 Our spot in Glorietta Bay was interesting, but it was far from the main town, and we had nowhere to move to.
 All anchorages nearby were full because of the Baja Haha Regatta.
 The sailors taking part in the event move in large groups and take over every bay in passing.
-We realized then it was maybe best to know their schedule next time, to avoid them.
 When they left, we had more room to move and found a spot at Shelter island police dock to fill our water.
 This is where we bought turnip.